 Security Is More Than Encryption

-There’s a common — and increasingly risky — assumption in modern product development: “We use AES-256, so the device is secure.”
+There is a common and risky assumption in modern product development: "We use AES-256, so the device is secure."
+Encryption matters, but encryption only protects data in transit.
+It does not address compromised firmware, untrusted silicon, or supply chains you don't control.

-Encryption matters, but it only protects data in transit.
-It does nothing to address compromised firmware, opaque toolchains, untrusted silicon, or supply chains you don’t control.
-Yet across defense and critical-infrastructure markets, products are routinely marketed as “secure” even when the companies behind them don’t write their own firmware, don’t control manufacturing, and don’t fully understand what their hardware is doing at the chip level.
+Across defense and commercial markets, products are routinely marketed as "secure" even when the companies behind them do not write their own firmware, do not control manufacturing, and do not fully understand what their hardware is doing at the chip level.
+This gap is not theoretical—it's where modern vulnerabilities live.

-This gap is not theoretical.
-It is where modern vulnerabilities live.
 In contemporary conflict and competition, compromise does not always arrive loudly.
-Sometimes it is kinetic and sometimes it is silent — embedded in firmware, introduced through a component substitution, or hidden behind an undocumented interface that no one bothered to audit.
+Sometimes it is kinetic, and sometimes it is silent—embedded in firmware, introduced through a component substitution, or hidden behind an undocumented interface that was never audited.
 Once deployed, those weaknesses propagate downstream, inserted directly into operational systems.
-Security, in this context, is not a feature — its' a system property.
+Security, in this context, is not a feature, it's a system property.

 Engineered for Trust Under Constraint

 Roper is the original equipment manufacturer (OEM) for PATCH.
 Circuit board design, fabrication, programming, and device assembly occur in the United States under our direct oversight.
 All firmware and software, including the PATCH mobile application, are developed and maintained by our team of U.S. citizens.
-PATCH is fully NDAA compliant.
+PATCH is fully NDAA-compliant.

 The system is intentionally designed with a reduced attack surface: